 Welcome. བཀྲ་ཞིས་བདེ་ལེགས།

-KU faculty visited the school from July 15 to August 12, 2009 and they plan to go again in 2010.
+KU faculty visited the school from July 15 to August 12, 2009 and from July 2 to August 12, 2010, and five affliates from the school studied at the University of Kansas during spring semester 2011.

 —